 The Near Surface Mounted (NSM) strengthening is an emerging retrofitting technique, which involves bonding Fibre Reinforced Polymer (FRP) reinforcement into grooves cut along the surface of a concrete member to be strengthened.
 This technique offers many advantages over external bonding of FRP reinforcement, for example, an increased bond capacity, protection from external damage and the possibility of anchoring into adjacent concrete members.
 To date, significant research has been conducted into the NSM FRP strengthening technique.
 However, there are still some areas which need further research in order to fully characterise bond and anchorage of NSM FRP bars.
 Lack of experimental data, design tools and analytical models addressing these areas create obstacles for the efficient use of these advanced polymer materials.

 |Date of Award||1 Dec 2009|

-|Supervisor||Timothy Ibell (Supervisor) & Antony Darby (Supervisor)|
+|Supervisor||Tim Ibell (Supervisor) & Antony Darby (Supervisor)|